jailuthra/webedu/README.md

 ## Todo

-* Add CSS.
+In order of decreasing priority:

+* Improve code structure.
+Seperate out the data and the view (MVC maybe)
+* A page for uploading videos and creating new courses.
+The current mechanism of expecting the teacher to do shell magic is sub-optimal
+* Beautify the app.
 Make a separate css/ directory
 * Improve navigation (Perhaps a navbar at the top would do)
-* Student login support (Using OAuth 2.0)
+* Login page for students and teachers

 ## License